kwyse/personal-website/_posts/2018-01-14-twid-vim-minimalism.md

 forgot about and others were quickly-needed hacks that I didn't find time to refactor and stabilise.
 Now it's time to clean it up.

-I came across this video which explains some lesser-known Vim tips.
-With just a few lines of Vimscript, it shows you how to moderately match the functionality of some common Vim plugins.
+I came across a [video](https://www.youtube.com/watch?v=XA2WjJbmmoM) which explains some lesser-known Vim tips.
+With just a few lines of Vimscript, you can moderately match the functionality of some common Vim plugins.

-{{< youtube XA2WjJbmmoM >}}
----

 The first tip is to add `**` to the search path when using Vim's `find` command.
 This gives behaviour similar to a fuzzy finder but with the built-in, kind-of